Song1201/TCP.Server/README.md

 # TCP Server
-A TCP server to allow clients connect to server and let verified user use server's computing resources.
+A TCP server to allow clients connect to server and let verified user use server's computational resources.

 ## Compling
 In TCP.Server directory, use command